Week | Meeting type | Date | Topic | Due |

 Meetings

-There are four “meeting types” in the schedule below.
+There are a few “meeting types” in the schedule below.

-• Group meetings: We will meet at a group on Thursdays at 11:30am in my office
+- Group meetings: Senior IIs will meet as a group on Mondays at 11:45am in my office

-In weeks when we do not meet as a group all together, and especially where you do not have an individual meeting scheduled, you may also “drop in” to our normal group meeting time to ask questions—i.e., you may view this time as senior project office hours.
+In weeks when we do not meet as a group all together, and especially where you do not have an individual meeting scheduled, you may also “drop in” to the group meeting time to ask questions—i.e., you may view this time as senior project office hours.

 Additionally, you may of course always email me with questions relating to your senior project.
 If you would like me to answer specific questions about writing, giving me a specific section is recommended.